Higher derivatives of the end-point map of a linear control system via adapted coordinates: Introduction

-\paragraph{The problem} Local properties of the end-point map around a trajectory can be quite significant in some aspects of control theory.
-They play an important role in phenomena such as local controllability, abnormality, and optimality of trajectories \cite{Jurdjevic_1997, Agrachev_Sachkov_2004}.
 For a control system on a manifold $M$, whose set of admissible controls $\U$ forms a vector space, perhaps the most natural idea to study the time $t$-end-point map $\End^t:\U\ra M$ is by calculating its Taylor expansion.
-In this paper we consider such an expansion for a linear control system
+In this paper we consider such an expansion for a control-linear system